AutodeskGames/stingray-docs/source/interactive_help/animation/HumanIK/hik_sample_useCases.md

  - Reaching
  - Finger IK

 But there are many more!
-We recommend that you download the project and start to experiment with the sample project as you prepare to work with HumanIK on your own game.
+We recommend that you download the project and start to experiment with the sample project as you prepare to work with HumanIK in your own project.